quintype/quintype-amp/docs-src/home.md

 ## What all does the library export?

+For a comprehensive list of items, go to {@tutorial library-exports}

-- React components with base styles that you can use to build custom amp pages for your malibu app
+- React components with base styles that you can use to build amp pages for your malibu app
-- Helper functions that are needed for this purpose
+- Helper functions
-- A default story page template built using these components.
+- Default templates built using these components

 ## Set up process